Ravenfall

 Beaconstone point

+The town’s inhabitants are not individual people but a single, collective entity.
+Their shared consciousness compels them to lure wanderers into their fold, urging new arrivals to become one with Beaconstone Point.
+With every new soul stolen into the collective, the evil town's intelligence and power grows.
+Beaconstone is a complete anomaly in the world of Cruidlex.
+Some kind of creature from another realm of existence or world, wholly alien and entirely singular.
 Though the exact nature of Beaconstone Point remains a mystery, the danger it poses is well understood.
 Travelers who venture too far into the surrounding Blackmist Glade are never seen again.
-Trails leading to the cursed town are littered with warning signs and posters of missing people, a stark contrast to the idyllic, provincial, settlement.
+Trails leading to the cursed town are littered with warning signs and posters of missing people, a stark contrast to the seemingly idyllic settlement of the town itself.

 Blackmist Glades

 The northern forests, known as the Blackmist Glades, are haunted by insidious fey.
 No mortal can map its ever-changing paths, no human can cross its borders without becoming hopelessly lost, and no one can leave its fog-laden woods without first appeasing the whims of the fey creatures who call it home.
+The glades have earned a reputation as a place where people vanish without a trace.
+Each year, hundreds of travelers attempt to shortcut through the forest to reach Dolver, but none ever return.
+No bodies are found, and no monsters remain to be hunted, as if the Blackmist Glades simply swallow intruders whole.
+Deep within the forest lies a strange and alien power, hidden far from the eyes of mortals.
+The glades themselves serve as a shroud, a natural barrier that keeps out unwanted trespassers.

 The Heart of Crudilex